 - If you edit a transaction or choose to go to another screen or report (to enter, edit or check a transaction for example) without first clicking the Save button you will lose your changes.

-- If you want to edit a transaction from the report (to change the date, for example), click the transaction in the report.
+- If order to edit a transaction from the report (to change the date, for example), click the transaction in the report.
 To delete a transaction, click the transaction in the report to open it for editing, and then click the Delete button.

 - If you find that a transaction appears on your statement, but doesn’t appear in the Bank Reconciliation report, first check that the transaction hasn’t been entered using a different bank account, or on a different date.
 If you find that the transaction has not been entered, add it in the usual way and return to the Bank Reconciliation report.